jecki/DHParser/README.md

 expressions. `regex` is faster and more powerful than `re`.

 In order to speed up DHParser even more, it can be compiled with the Python to C compiler [Cython](https://cython.org).
-Since Version 1.3 DHParser requires at least Cython Version 3 alpha 11, which can be installed with pip by adding the alpha or
-beta-versionnumber:
+Cython version 3.0 or higher is required to compile DHParser.
+Type:

-    pip install Cython==3.0.0b3
+    pip install cython

-On some Linux-distributions you might find it in the community-repositories.
-(Under Arch-Linux it can be installed with `yay -S cython3`.)
+on the command-line to install cython.
 Once cython has been built and installed, you can run the "dhparser_cythonize"-script from the command line:

     dhparser_cythonize

-The Cython-compiled version is about 2-3 times faster than the CPython interpreted version.
+The Cython-compiled version is about 2-3 times faster than the CPython-interpreted version.
 Compiling can take quite a while.
 If you are in a hurry, you can just can also just call `dhparser_cythonize_stringview` which just compiles the stringview-module, which profits the most from being "cythonized".